One Key to Your Success: Build Team Camaraderie

 Involve the team in something other than work: Team building begins with people, and when you foster that basic desire to learn about one another and motivate one another, you can expect much better results when it comes time to actually work.
 Forget the competitions that pit employee against employee to achieve the highest sales for the month.
 One way to do that is to involve your team in some kind of office goal, such as a health or fitness plan.
 Give each member of the team a step tracker and reward the person with the most steps taken each month.
-A simple goal…a clear objective…a healthy way to encourage team work…often this is the ice breaker that allows you to bring your group together.
+A simple goal…a clear objective…a healthy way to encourage team work…often this is the ice breaker that allows you to bring your group together and build team camaraderie.

 Break out of the norm: Teachers do it all the time when their kids need to get out of the classroom setting and into an adaptive and interactive learning experience: they take a field trip.
 Your team needs a break too.
 You don’t always have to hold stifled meetings in the board room.
 Take them out for coffee, treat them to lunch, or suggest a casual meeting outside on a nice day under a shady tree.
 Sometimes a change of scenery can go a long way toward re-charging everyone’s batteries, inspiring a new line of thinking, or sparking a creative idea.